“The docents went far beyond expectations, planning activities and asking questions that challenged and inspired my students!”

 Tours are led by experienced and enthusiastic docents who provide information and build upon student observations through group interaction.
 The goal of a tour is to encourage students to observe, question, think, respond, and reflect as they look at and analyze visual art.

 Guided tours meet Wisconsin Model Academic Standards for visual art and the Common Core State Standards for student literacy, including Key Ideas and Details, Craft and Structure, and Vocabulary Acquisition.
 By experiencing the in-depth “noticing” that is encouraged on a tour, students become more aware of the power of details to communicate an idea.
 By analyzing a work of art, they begin to see the different parts and how they relate to the whole.
 And by traveling to different contexts through the art in the museum, students acquire a range of vocabulary basic to visual art and its varied content.
 Tours may also be tailored to address social studies standards as well as teachers' specific learning goals.

 SCHOOL TOUR SUBSIDY

 The museum's School Tour Program provides art teachers with bus transportation and substitute teacher subsidies to enable them to visit the museum on a guided tour.
 School Tour funds are limited and dispersed on a first-come, first-served basis; preference is given to urban and rural schools with limited funds and to schools that serve students who are economically disadvantaged.
-Download the Tour Reimbursement Fact Sheet.
+Download the Reimbursement Information PDF.

-The School Tour Program is generously supported by American Family Insurance, The Evjue Foundation, Inc., the charitable arm of The Capital Times and an anonymous donor.
+The School Tour Program is generously supported by American Family Insurance, BMO Harris Bank, The Evjue Foundation, Inc., the charitable arm of The Capital Times, the Nimick Forbesway Foundation, and an anonymous donor.